scottzach1/Project-Beans/project_requirement/project-requirement.md

   electric motor igniters with a removable safety interlock.
 - The rocket cannot contain more than 125g of propellant.
 - The rocket must not weight more than 1500g at lift off.
-- The rocket cannot produce more than 320N-secs of total impulse.
+- The rocket cannot produce more than 320 Ns of total impulse.
 - The rocket must have a recovery system in the form of a streamer, or a parachute, so it can land safely.
 - Recovery wadding used must be fire-resistant or fire-proof.
-- The rocket must not contain any payload that is intentionally flammable or to cause harm.
+- The rocket must not contain any payload that is intentionally flammable or could cause harm.

 The rocket must also conform to regulation 9 of the Radio communications Regulations 2001\[5]\[6].
-Regulation 9 defines the available frequencies for broadcast on a general user radio licence, it also as the maximum broadcast power in DBW (Decibel Watts).
-We must also ensure that we chose to broadcast on a frequency that doesn't have heavy traffic in order to negate the affects of interference.
+Regulation 9 defines the available frequencies for broadcast on a general user radio licence, it also specifies the maximum broadcast power in dBW (Decibel Watts).
+We must also ensure that we choose to broadcast on a frequency that doesn't have heavy traffic to reduce the potential for interference.

 In addition to these regulations, the client has specifically stated the following hardware design constraint:

-- The airframe's diameter must not exceed 29mm (preferably, the airframe is less than 29mm for usability and cost-efficiency purposes)
+- The airframe's diameter must not exceed 29mm (preferably, the airframe is less than 29mm for usability and cost-effective purposes)
 - The rocket must use the QFN package type for any integrated chips it uses.